The King of Fighters '95: Critical reception

-Home console ports

-Rich Leadbetter of Sega Saturn Magazine stated that the Saturn port is nearly arcade perfect, the ROM cartridge enabling it to recreate the look of the arcade version with only brief load times.
-He found the level of skill and technique involved in the game to be both its strongest point and the main limiting factor on its appeal comparable to Capcom's Street Fighter Alpha because the element of skill required is that much tougher - making the rewards that much sweeter.
-The majority of us are unlikely to reach that pinnacle of skill ... but the fact is that if you're good enough, it remains one of the greatest fighting games of all time."
-He added that while The King of Fighters '96 was already out for the Saturn in Japan, the two installments are different enough from each other that it is worth getting both.Reviewing the Neo Geo CD version, Maximum deemed that "SNK remain masters of the sprite-based one-on-one fighting genre, leaving all competitors way behind with King of Fighters '95."
+Rich Leadbetter of Sega Saturn Magazine stated that the Saturn port is nearly arcade-perfect with only brief load times.
+He found the level of skill and technique involved in the game to be both its strongest point and the main limiting factor on its appeal comparable to Capcom's Street Fighter Alpha because the element of skill.
+Reviewing the Neo Geo CD version, Maximum acclaimed the handling of character sprites in favor of other fighting games.
 They elaborated that the team combat makes for greater variety than the average fighting game, the team edit feature greatly increases the game's enjoyability and longevity, the unusually high difficulty of executing combos makes pulling them off more satisfying, and the animations are greatly improved from The King of Fighters '94.

-The PlayStation version, however, was much less well received, as reviewers stated it has poor design in comparison to other fighting games from the same year.
-IGN criticized that the characters are not very responsive to controls and "even though these are difficult hurdles to jump, they're not impossible".
+The PlayStation version, however, was much less well received, as IGN criticized that the characters are not very responsive to controls and "even though these are difficult hurdles to jump, they're not impossible".
 However, they noted it to be a likeable game, saying it has "that 2D anime look that everyone loves".
-A reviewer for Next Generation said that the PlayStation version compounded the game's lack of fresh and original gameplay with long load times.
+A reviewer for Next Generation also said the game lacked originality and was filled with long load times.
 Jeff Gerstmann from GameSpot also criticized the long loading times from the PlayStation version as well as how frequent they are since every round requires loading time.
 Game Revolution noted the game to be very entertaining but still not as good as other fighting games from the year it was released in North America.
 They criticized that the fighting system is very similar to other SNK games such as Fatal Fury and Art of Fighting.
-However, Scary Larry defended the PlayStation version in GamePro, saying it "plays well, looks good, and sounds the same as the arcade version.
-You could do worse."
-1UP.com praised the introduction of Omega Rugal, noting him to be "one of the most stylish boss designs in fighting history", although players could hate him due to how difficult it is to defeat him.
+However, Scary Larry defended the PlayStation version in GamePro, finding it faithful to the original arcade.
+Dengeki PlayStation writers had mixed in regards to whether or not the port was faithful to the original, criticizing the high difficulty, loading times and damage caused by techniques.